-For further information visit: The Public Trustee and the National Disability Insurance Scheme.
+For further information view our fact sheet: The Public Trustee and the National Disability Insurance Scheme.

 What services does the Public Trustee offer?

 The Public Trustee has been providing services to Queenslanders for over 100 years including Will making, which the Public Trustee performs free of charge, Enduring Powers of Attorney, Deceased Estate Administration and Financial Administration for adults with reduced capacity to make decisions.
 We have extensive experience and expertise in acting as Administrator and Financial Attorney.

 What is the Public Trustee’s role in the NDIS Pathway?